grzesiek-galezowski/tdd-ebook/manuscript/390_Unnamed_Yet.md

 Timers are two cases - 1 that the timer was set, and 2 that timer has expired.

 ## Example: files (how to name this abstraction?)

+Why are they problematic?
+Non-deterministic, slow feedback, hard to setup, bind tests to implementation